Dan Ariely: The Irrational TV show

 Ariely's life, research, and best-selling book Predictably Irrational: The Hidden Forces That Shape Our Decisions inspired the NBC television series The Irrational, which premiered on September 25, 2023.
 The show's protagonist, Professor Alec Mercer, who is portrayed by Jesse L. Martin, was based on Ariely.

 (Dis)Honesty: The Truth About Lies

 Directed by Yael Melamede and released in 2015, (Dis)Honesty: The Truth About Lies is a documentary film exploring dishonesty in contemporary society.
 Ariely presents the film, offering analysis on the psychological mechanisms that drive deceit.
 With references to behavioral experiments and anecdotes—from athletic and academic cheating to political scandals—Ariely draws on his research on behavioural economics and irrationality to shed light on why and how people lie.
 Numerous people make appearances in the documentary, including the author and marketer Ryan Holiday, to share their personal experiences with dishonesty and lies.

+The Adventures of Professor D

+In 2026, Ariely published a children's graphic novel titled Professor D Takes Control, illustrated by Omer Hoffman.
+It is the first in a planned three-part series.
+The book is about a character named Professor D, who "gets into all kinds of trouble" and "uses social science" to get out of it.

+Honors

+In 2015, Ariely received an honorary doctorate from Erasmus University Rotterdam.
+He is also a two-time recipient of the William F. O'Dell Award for articles he co-authored.
+In 2008, Ariely, along with his co-authors, Rebecca Waber, Ziv Carmon, and Baba Shiv, was awarded an Ig Nobel Prize in medicine for their research demonstrating that "high-priced fake medicine is more effective than low-priced fake medicine".